sn1026/Core-Cloud_Task_Prioritization/README.txt

 How to run MCC:
-simply type 'make test', the make file will take of the compilation and run the appropriate binaries.
+simply type 'make test', the make file will handle the compilation run the appropriate binaries.